 Australian Firesaws

+Firesaws are only known as a traditional fire-making method on the Pacific Islands.
+In Australia, these methods were replaced by friction fire hand drills and later, under Western influences, by bow drills.
 Nevertheless, fire sawing is an interesting technique, which was famously described by Robert Brough Smyth in his book: ‘The Aborigines Of Victoria V1: With Notes Relating To The Habits Of The Natives Of Other Parts Of Australia And Tasmania (1878)’.
 The whole book can be legally downloaded here.

 Fire saw method 1

 The inhabitants of the Lower Murray, near Swan Hill, procure fire by a different method.
 Out of a suitable piece of wood, the Aboriginal cuts a knife – in shape almost like a butcher’s knife – and in another piece, he cuts a long thin slit.
-In the slit, he places finely powdered dry gum leaves, powdered dry grass, or some other inflammable substance.
+In the slit, he places finely powdered dry gum leaves, powdered dry grass, or some other flammable substance.

 Placing the stick with the longitudinal slit in it in a secure position, he rubs the wooden knife across or at right angles to the slit very rapidly, holding the knife generally with the right hand, and, to give greater energy and steadiness to his movements, keep the right wrist firmly in the left hand.